rosym-project/xQP-tasks-constraints/README.md

 Composability and reusability are alleviated; and iv) It facilitate the conformity to particular standards, should the library is used for specific projects.

+## On RobMoSys
+This project is being developed in the context of an ITP in RobMoSys project.
+Consequently it should adhere to RobMoSys standards and it should _conform_ to it.
+The code generation aspect shall be taken care of in the iHQP implementation.
+As for the conformity, once it is decided what it exactly means, a separate branch will be taking care of it.
+It is my goal to keep the master branch as a generic, stand-alone, ready to be used set of tasks and constraints.

+## TODO
+1. Give it a name!
+2. In the spirit of code first, think later (!)
+I am adopting a structure that seems reasonable.
+However, the structure of the repository should be rethinked if necessary.
+3. Consider suitable namespaces.
+It is my goal to limit the use of namespaces to the absolute necessary only.
+I do not wish to create eye sores for the users just so that I put my library name in front of their eyes.
+4. TBA